-How Google’s New Auto Ads Use Artificial Intelligence to Automatically Boost Performance
+How Google Ads Use AI to Automatically Boost Performance

 Advertising is a game of information.
 When you understand your audience you can serve them targeted ads, and, with targeted ads, everyone wins: